-The Trust's next People's Plaque will be unveiled on 26th July.
+The Trust's latest People's Plaque was unveiled on 26th July.
 Aptly, in this year of celebrating women's suffrage, it commemorates two pioneering women - Zepherina Veitch and Dame Rosalind Paget DBE, ARRC.
-It will be sited at what is now The Hospital Club, in Endell Street, which was the British Lying-In Hospital, buit in 1849 and operational until 1913.
+It is sited at what is now The Hospital Club, in Endell Street, which was the British Lying-In Hospital, buit in 1849 and operational until 1913.
 This is where both Veitch and Paget, already nurses, trained as midwives.
-The plaque is kindly sponsored by The Hospital Club, who will also host a reception after the unveiling.
+The plaque is kindly sponsored by The Hospital Club, who also hosted a reception after the unveiling.

 L. Dame Rosalind Paget (1855-1948) and R. Zepherina Veitch (1836-1894)

-The plaque will be unveiled by the President of the Royal College of Midwives, Kathryn Gutteridge.
-She says, "This is a wonderful accolade for two trailblazing midwives.
+Ms Gutteridge said, "This is a wonderful accolade for two trailblazing midwives.
 It is right that they receive this recognition.
 Both of these women did so much to advance not just the practice of midwifery but also the profession's importance and status.
-All midwives are following in their foorsteps and all midwives owe these women a huge debt of gratitude for what they achieved, "
+All midwives are following in their foorsteps and all midwives owe these women a huge debt of gratitude for what they achieved."